 Install a Water Softener

 Hard water creates additional sediment buildup in your water heater tank since it contains more minerals.
-Install a water softener at your main water line to reduce the amount of sediment buildup affecting your water heater’s thermostat and allowing it to get so hot that it creates excessive pressure levels.
+Install a water softener at your main water line to reduce the amount of sediment buildup affecting your water heater’s thermostat and allow it to get so hot that it creates excessive pressure levels.

 Flush Water Heater Regularly